rust-lang/rust/text/0000-document_all_features.md

 [unresolved]: #unresolved-questions

 - How do we clearly distinguish between features on nightly, beta, and stable Rust—in the reference especially, but also in the book?
-- How will the requirement for documentation in the reference be enforced?
-- Given that the reference is out of date, does it need to be brought up to date before beginning enforcement of this policy?
-- Given that the book is in the process of a rewrite for print publication, how shall we apply this requirement to RFCs merged during its development?
 - For the standard library, once it migrates to a crates structure, should it simply include the `#[forbid(missing_docs)]` attribute on all crates to set this as a build error?